Thanks to PurseMonger and her amazing Beta reader skills!

-Katara abruptly stopped giggling, realizing that she had completely ignored the other arrivals because she had been completely preoccupied with seeing Zuko again.
+Katara abruptly stopped laughing and flushed, not noticing Zuko's smug expression and her father's scrutinizing stare.
+She finally realized that she had completely ignored the other arrivals because she had been completely preoccupied with seeing Zuko again.

 "Lady Ursa!"
 Katara smiled as she stepped around Zuko—who was a bit annoyed to be ignored for the moment—to hug the older woman.
 "I'm so glad you made it."

 "I am too, Katara dear," Ursa responded with a gentle smile that painfully reminded Hakoda of his beloved Kya.

 Smiling, Katara turned to where Jee was standing a few feet behind Ursa.